eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ##### Requirement

-A Wallet Instance SHALL allow a User to generate a pseudonym and register this at a Relying Party.
+A Wallet Instance SHALL allow a User to generate a Pseudonym and register this at a Relying Party.

 > Rationale: This is necessary to support Use Case A and B.

 ##### Requirement

-A Wallet Instance SHALL allow a User to authenticate with a pseudonym towards a Relying Party if the Wallet Instance was used to previously register a Pseudonym for the same Relying Party.
+A Wallet Instance SHALL allow a User to authenticate with a Pseudonym towards a Relying Party if the Wallet Instance was used to previously register a Pseudonym for the same Relying Party.

 > Rationale: This is necessary to support Use Case A and B.